Event Triggering Feature: Enhancing Your Experience

 Event triggering home page

 Step 4.
 To add a series of actions, select “Create event.”
-A pop up will appear in which you may enter the event name and the type of action.
-As can be seen below, the Maker can trigger an event based on (1) Survey Submission (i.e., when the participant sends a specific survey response; (2) Schedule Edit (i.e., when th participant changes the schedule of their surveys); (3) Exiting a Survey (i.e., participant exits a survey).
+A pop-up will appear in which you may enter the event name and the type of action.
+As can be seen below, the Maker can trigger an event based on (1) Survey Submission (i.e., when the participant sends a specific survey response; (2) Schedule Edit (i.e., when the participant changes the schedule of their surveys); (3) Exiting a Survey (i.e., participant exits a survey).

 Creation of new event

 Step 5.
-The set up for a new series will be broken up into three main sections: the primary event, the conditions, and the resulting triggered action.
+The setup for a new series will be divided into three main sections: the primary event, the conditions, and the resulting triggered action.

 1. The primary event is a "Survey Response" to the “Daily” survey.
 In other words, we want to monitor what a participant responds in the "Daily" survey in order to trigger the next steps.